Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 #### Thunderbird ####

-Opening attachements: "actions" must be defined for opening attachements; see [this document](http://kb.mozillazine.org/Actions_for_attachment_file_types), section "Download Actions" settings".
+**Opening attachements**: "actions" must be defined, see section "Download Actions" settings" in [this document](http://kb.mozillazine.org/Actions_for_attachment_file_types).

-Opening URLs: changing the way http and https URLs are opened requires tweaking configuration options; see [this](http://kb.mozillazine.org/Changing_the_web_browser_invoked_by_Thunderbird) and [this](http://kb.mozillazine.org/Network.protocol-handler.expose-all) document for more information.
+**Opening URLs**: changing the way http and https URLs are opened requires tweaking configuration options; see [this](http://kb.mozillazine.org/Changing_the_web_browser_invoked_by_Thunderbird) and [this](http://kb.mozillazine.org/Network.protocol-handler.expose-all) document for more information.
 Those changes can be made in Thunderbird's built-in config editor, or by adding the following lines to `$HOME/.thunderbird/user.js`:

 ~~~
 user_pref("network.protocol-handler.warn-external.http", true);